Skip to main content

 tip

-Only quick filters are available in the SocialDog app.
+Only quick filters can be used in the SocialDog app.

-You can exclude "bot accounts," "adult accounts," "advertisement/promotion accounts," and so on.
+You can exclude "bot accounts," "adult accounts," "advertisement/promotional accounts," and so on.

-Items marked with "(beta)" are automatically determined and estimated by AI using SocialDog's proprietary algorithms.
-As this is an automated determination by machine, the results may sometimes be inaccurate.
+Items marked with "(beta)" are automatically determined and estimated by AI, which has been trained using SocialDog's unique algorithms.
+As this is an automated judgment by machine, the results may sometimes be incorrect.

-To exclude users whose name, description, or location contains specific keywords, set the following filter:
+To exclude users whose name, description field, or location contains specific keywords, set the following filters:

-By setting the following filters, you can follow only those who are likely to follow you back:
+By setting filters like the following, you can follow only those who are likely to follow you back:

 • Inactive: No